Easily restore your project to a previous version with our new feature.

 Environment diffing

-Environment diffing is a functionality on the Management API that allows you to compare the schemas of two environments in a project.
+Environment diffing is a feature in the Management API that lets you compare schemas between two environments in a project.

-Right after cloning, your environments are identical.
-After applying schema changes to your development environment, there is obviously a divergence.
-In order to find out what exactly those differences are and then apply them to your target environment, you can create a diff.
+Right after cloning, both environments have the same schema.
+As you apply schema changes to your development environment, it will start to diverge.
+To find out what exactly those differences are and then apply them to your target environment, you can create a diff.

-In order to create a diff, you need to provide the names of the target and source environments.
+To create a diff, you need the names of the target and source environments.

-The query to the ManagementApi would look similar to this:
+The query to the ManagementApi looks like this:

 query MyQuery {